HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeCellandNodeName.md

 ## Introduction

-HCL Digital Experience (DX) is based on IBM WebSphere Application Server.
-When the product is installed, a wp_profile is created with a cell name and a node name by default.
+When you install HCL Digital Experience (DX), a wp_profile is created with a cell name and a node name by default.
 In some scenarios, it is required to change the cell name and node name after installation.
 This document provides instructions on how to change these names.

 ## Instructions